Year 6 SATS Guidance

 - Mathematics (Paper 2 – Reasoning)

 Thursday 17th May: Mathematics (Paper 3 – Reasoning)

 As with the KS1 tests, writing will be teacher assessed against the Interim Assessment Framework for KS2.

-In the summer term of 2016, children in Year 2 and Year 6 will be the first to take the new SATs papers.
+In the summer term of 2018, children in Year 2 and Year 6 will take the new SATs papers.
 These tests in English and Maths will reflect the new national curriculum, and are intended to be more rigorous.
-There will also be a completely new marking scheme to replace the existing national curriculum levels.
+There will also be the new marking scheme to replace the old national curriculum levels.

 At the end of Year 6, children will sit tests in:

 - Spelling, punctuation and grammar

 These tests will be both set and marked externally, and the results will be used to measure your child's progress and the school's performance.
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

 Key Stage 2 Reading

 The reading test will provisionally be a single paper with questions based on one 800-word text and two passages of 300 words.
 Your child will have one hour, including reading time, to complete the test.